mikekellyonline/daily-coding-practice/README.md

 Create a folder for each day, e.g., 2024-05-21/, and add your code files in it.
 For example:

+## Change all dates to match current dates.
 <mkdir 2024-05-21>
 <cd 2024-05-21>
 <touch main.py>